 Tapeworms in Dogs: Symptoms, Diagnosis & Treatment

-If you are a dog owner, you have probably heard of tapeworms at some point.
+If you are a pet owner, you have probably heard of tapeworms in dogs at some point.
 If you are not familiar, they are tiny parasites that make a home in your dog’s gut and intestines.

 The most common tapeworm species found in dogs is called Dipylidium caninum.
 Adult tapeworms can grow to quite a sizable length and be seen in dog’s feces, vomit, and bedding.
 These parasites can cause many symptoms regarding your dog’s weight loss, energy, and digestion.

-If you’re repulsed while reading this, you’ll be happy to know that although tapeworms sound concerning, they are relatively common and easily diagnosed and treated by your veterinarian.
+If you’re repulsed while reading this, you’ll be happy to know that when dogs get tapeworms it sounds concerning, they are relatively common and easily diagnosed and treated by your veterinarian.
 Thankfully, none of the symptoms are lasting or very serious.
 However, it is important to get a diagnosis as soon as you suspect an infection is present.

-Below, we’ll cover some helpful information on tapeworms, like how you can recognize the symptoms and prevent your dog from dealing with this parasite in the future.
+Below, we’ll cover some helpful information on tapeworms, like how you can recognize the signs and prevent your dog from dealing with this parasite in the future.

 It is possible, but very unlikely, for a human to get tapeworms from pets.
 In order for Dipylidium caninum, they would need to accidentally swallow a flea that’s hosting parasitic eggs.
-This isn’t too common in adults.
+This isn’t too common of intestinal parasites in adults.

 Children make up most of the cases transferred this way.
 Thus, it is incredibly important to make sure children are executing good hygiene when playing with any pets, or outside in general.

-If children have been infected, you will see similar proglottids (small, white rice-sized segments) in their bowel movements or near their skin around the rectum.
+If children have been infected, you will see similar segments called proglottids (small grains of rice-sized segments) in their bowel movements or near their skin around the rectum.
 See their health care provider for effective diagnosis and treatment if you suspect they’ve been infected.

 How Does a Dog Get Tapeworms?